 If you are looking for guidance on the York Schulich BBA (and iBBA) Supplementary Application, as well as Leadership Profile and Timed Video and Written Questions examples and templates, then you’ve come to the right place.

-This guide is updated based on the 2023/2024 application.
-We will update it again Fall 2024 when the new application details are released.
+This guide is updated based on the 2024/2025 application.

 In the meantime, if you’re serious about getting into York Schulich BBA, we recommend you schedule a free consultation for our 1-on-1 Youth Coaching services.